-- Requirements: These requirements reflect those included within the VCMI Claims Code and are further elaborated to help guide companies on what needs to be adhered to in order to make a VCMI Claim. - Complementary reporting: This refers to additional complementary reporting to reflect where companies may already be reporting those metrics, such as through other voluntary or mandatory sustainability reporting frameworks.
+- Requirements: reflect those included within the VCMI Claims Code and are further elaborated to help guide companies on what needs to be adhered to in order to make a VCMI Claim. - Recommendations: Companies are not required to comply with these points of guidance in order to make a VCMI Claim, however, they are considered best practice which all companies are encouraged to follow. - Complementary reporting: This refers to additional complementary reporting to reflect where companies may already be reporting those metrics, such as through other voluntary or mandatory sustainability reporting frameworks.
 This may include responses to the CDP Full Corporate Questionnaire (note that guidance given in this section refers to questions within the 2024 version of this integrated CDP questionnaire).
-Companies are not required to carry out any of this complementary reporting, in order to make a VCMI Claim.
+Companies are not required to carry out any of this complementary reporting in order to make a VCMI Claim.